Theatre

 Grades: 9-12

 This semester-long course ties directly to the Winter Play.
-All students will participate in in-class auditions for roles in the Winter Show – Play To Be Determined – must audition for roles in the show.
-Class time will be split researching and discussing the play, playwright, historical context, and culture along with actual rehearsal time for blocking, character development, and design.
-Students will participate in an audition unit, advanced acting techniques, character development, and ensemble exercises.
-Students will also be responsible for the technical elements of the show – costumes, props, sound, publicity, and set painting.
+Class time will be split researching and discussing the play, playwright, historical context, and culture along with actual rehearsal and crew build/work time.
+All students will be assigned a crew responsibility (props, marketing, build), and students who wish to audition for a role can.
+All students will be a part of a crew; however, you do not have to be a performer.
 Rehearsals for the play will take place during class time, as well as after school during the months of December and January.
 The Winter Show is performed at the end of January.
+To be in class, students need to commit to being in the production in January.